How to fit an outside tap

 Step 1: Drill a Hole

-Work out where you want to fit your outside tap, as close to a water pipe as possible.
+Work out where you want to fit your garden tap, as close to a water pipe as possible.

-The height doesn’t really matter, whatever works for you but I like to be able to at least fit a bucket underneath.
-I would say the ideal height is between 500mm – 800mm.
+The height doesn’t matter, whatever works for you but I like to be able to at least fit a bucket underneath.
+I would say the ideal height is between 500mm – 800mm off the ground.

 Drilling outside tap hole

-The most common place is behind the kitchen sink, you can normally connect to the kitchen tap pipe.
+The most common place is behind the kitchen sink, you can usually connect to the kitchen tap pipe.

-Just be sure to leave it in a way to make it easy to fit a new kitchen tap in the future without any problems.
+Leave it in a way that makes it easy to fit a new kitchen tap in the future without any problems.

 You then need to drill a 10mm pilot hole from outside to in.
-You will most likely blow the front of the brick out if you drill from inside to outside.
+You will most likely blow the front of the brick out if you drill from inside to out.

-You must carefully measure where to drill before drilling when fitting an outside tap.
+You must carefully measure where to drill before drilling.

 Sometimes I will have to drill from the inside, but it takes a lot of practice to not blow the brick out.

-I turn off the hammer function on the SDS drill when I only have an inch or so to go and use it in drill-only mode.
+You can turn off the hammer function on the SDS drill when you only have an inch or so to go and use it in drill-only mode.

 Once you have drilled the 10mm hole and checked it’s in the correct place, you need to drill through the 10mm hole with the 18mm SDS drill bit.

-Step 2: Fix Backplate and Tap to the Wall
+Step 2: Fix Wall Plate and Tap to the Wall

-Screw the tap into the hose union backplate without any PTFE tape on then push the pipe through the wall.
+Screw the tap into the hose union wall plate without any PTFE tape on then push the pipe through the wall.

 outside tap fitting through wall